clemonster/brands/report.md

 ##  Max.   :514.0                    Max.   :38.0
 ```

-**2 - Suggest and write a model to answer this question by specifying what is fixed and what is random.**
+**2 - The aim of the study is to assess the impact of Age and Gender on the preference for a brand.Suggest and write a model to answer this question by specifying what is fixed and what is random.**

 We treat age and gender as fixed (the explanatory variables), and brand preference as variable (the dependent variable).